-II.
-Common Rules of Exclusion.

-A. Hearsay Rule.

-1 Defined

-- a) "Hearsay" is a statement that the declarant does not make while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted. - b) Out-of-court statements not offered to prove of the matter asserted are not hearsay.
+- II.
+Common Rules of Exclusion. - A. Hearsay Rule. - 1 Defined - a) For a statement to be hearsay, three elements must be established: - (1) The statement must be made "other than ... while testifying at the trial or hearing." - (2) The statement must be offered in evidence to prove the truth of the matter asserted. - (3) The statement must be an oral or written assertion or nonverbal conduct of a person, if it is intended by the person as an assertion.
+The "key to the definition" of an assertion "is that nothing is an assertion unless intended to be one."
+For example, questions are generally held not be assertions.
+11 - b) Out-of-court statements not offered to prove of the matter asserted are not hearsay.
 Categories of these not-hearsay statements include words that have an independent legal significance (referred to as "verbal acts" as discussed below); statements that are offered to prove their effect on the listener; statements offered as circumstantial evidence of the declarant's state of mind; and prior statements offered to impeach or rehabilitate.

-2. Verbal Acts Are Not Hearsay.
+12 - 2.
+Verbal Acts Are Not Hearsay.